USA PEOPLE SEARCH BY NAME!

 Fink has been unable to contact Malcolm Young and the rest of the band members for a first-hand explanation of Young's condition.
-The Young family has been mum about the status of the legendary rocker's debilitating illness while Young's nephew Stevie is currently stepping in for the guitarist to finish recording their album in the studio.
+The Young family has been mum about the status of the legendary rocker's debilitating illness while Young's nephew Stevie Young is currently stepping in for the guitarist to finish recording their album in the studio.

-Malcom's Brother Angus Young Will Never Retire
+Malcolm's Brother Angus Young Will Never Retire

 Meanwhile, former AC/DC drummer Phil Rudd has shrugged off rumors that the band is ceasing.
 In an interview in Melbourne, Rudd confirmed that AC/DC co-founder "Angus Young will never retire" and so will he.
-Rudd also mentioned that Angus Young is currently writing all the songs for their new album, and that Stevie Young might fill in for Malcom during the planned world tour.
+Rudd also mentioned that Angus Young is currently writing all the songs for their new album, and that Stevie Young might fill in for Malcolm during the planned world tour.

 Malcolm Young - In A Nursing Home